Manchin says he's a 'no' on Biden's Build Back Better social spending plan - 1330 & 95.5 WFIN

 “This is a no on this piece of legislation.
 I have tried everything I know to do,” Manchin replied, adding that Biden worked “diligently” and was “wonderful to work with” but knew he had concerns.

-Manchin’s comments effectively end Democrats’ hopes of passing Biden’s $1.75 trillion social spending plan, which passed the House last month, with Democratic votes alone.
-Manchin is the crucial 50th vote needed to get the bill across the line.
+The comments were Manchin’s most definitive to date.
+They effectively end Democrats’ hopes of passing Biden’s $1.75 trillion social spending plan as passed the House last month, with Democratic votes alone, through the legislative process of reconciliation.
+Manchin is the crucial 50th vote needed to get the bill across the line, and onto the president’s desk.

-White House Press Secretary Jen Psaki has issued a lengthy statement that Manchin’s bombshell announcement Sunday is “at odds” with what he indicated in private negotiations earlier this week — confirming the White House was caught off guard by Manchin’s news, and unleashing on the senator for the “sudden and inexplicable reversal of his position.”
+White House Press Secretary Jen Psaki responded to Manchin Sunday afternoon with a lengthy statement, arguing the senator’s bombshell announcement Sunday is “at odds” with what he indicated in private negotiations earlier this week — confirming the White House was caught off guard by Manchin’s news, and strongly criticizing the senator for the “sudden and inexplicable reversal of his position.”

 Copyright (C) 2021, ABC Audio.
 All rights reserved.